-The joint United Nations Programme on HIV/AIDS estimates that 33.4 million people across the world are living with HIV, according to the latest published figures.
+In 2010 the joint United Nations Programme on HIV/AIDS estimated that 33.4 million people across the world were living with HIV.
 Of these, 22 million live and work in sub-Saharan Africa.
-In Botswana there are over 354,000 people living with HIV.
+In Botswana there are over 354,000 people living with HIV and this number is still growing.
 Aside from the social and moral imperative to take action, it makes commercial sense that we take steps to address the issue.